-Ever wondered how to exclude general access to certain pages or posts in areas of your website like your sitemap?
+Do you need to know how to prevent general viewing of certain pages and posts in areas of your site like your sitemap?

-Often, the easiest way to do this is to filter your pages or posts by their unique ID.
+One of the easiest ways to do this is to filter your pages or posts by their unique ID.

-Your WordPress Post ID is a unique number that WordPress assigns automatically to every page or post you create.
+Your WordPress Page Or Post ID is a unique identifier that WordPress assigns to every post or page you create on your site.

-Locate the page or post that you want to know the ID of and hover your mouse over the title …
+Find the page or post that you would like to know the ID of and hover your mouse over its title …

 (Page ID displayed in your browser)

-Excluding Pages Or Posts From Showing In Your Site Map
+Prevent Pages And Posts From Showing In A Site Map

-In the example below, let’s say that you want to prevent a page whose ID is “26” from displaying to visitors on a site map.
+Suppose we want to prevent a page whose unique ID is “26” from displaying to visitors on a site map.

-(Excluding posts and pages from showing in a site map)
+(Excluding posts and pages from displaying in a site map)

-Exclude Posts Or Pages From Displaying In The Sidebar
+Prevent Posts Or Pages From Displaying In Your Sidebar

-Another great use for page IDs is to exclude them from appearing in your sidebar.
+Another useful application for unique page IDs is to prevent them from showing in your sidebar.

-To do this, just enter all of the WordPress Page IDs for the pages you want to exclude separated by commas into the Exclude field of the WordPress Pages widget, and click the Save button …
+Simply enter all of the WordPress Page IDs for the pages you want to exclude separated by a comma into the Exclude field of the Pages widget, then click the Save button …

-(Preventing pages or posts from displaying in the WordPress sidebar)
+(Prevent pages or posts from showing in your sidebar)

-Prevent Pages And Posts From Showing In Your Site’s Sitemap
+Exclude Pages Or Posts From Displaying In Your XML Sitemap

 You can also use post and page IDs to exclude posts or pages from your XML sitemap …

-If you need to know your post or page IDs ”at-a-glance”, then here are a few FREE WordPress plugins you may find useful:
+If you want to see the IDs of all your pages or posts inside your admin area when you log in, then here are a few FREE WordPress plugins you may find useful:

-This WordPress plugin displays IDs for pages, posts, links, categories, users, media, comments, link categories, custom post types, custom taxonomies and tags.
-It also adds a sortable column header to your Pages and Posts tables …
+This free WordPress plugin displays IDs for pages, posts, categories, links, media, users, link categories, comments, custom post types, custom taxonomies and tags.
+It also adds a sortable column header to your Posts and Pages tables …

-You can access the plugin settings by going to Settings > Reveal IDs …
+To access the plugin settings go to Settings > Reveal IDs …

-99 Robots Show IDs is another plugin that lets users see their pages, posts, links, media, tags, users and categories in the Pages and Posts admin tables.
+99 Robots Show IDs is another useful WordPress plugin that lets users view their posts, pages, media, links, categories, tags and users in the Pages and Posts admin tables.
 It’s also a very lightweight plugin that supports custom post types and taxonomies.

-ID Arrays not only displays a column of IDs in your Table of Pages/Posts, it also provides a very useful function that lets you copy a list of selected Page/Post IDs to your clipboard.
+This plugin not only displays a column of IDs in your Table of Posts/Pages, it also provides a function that lets you copy a list of selected Post/Page IDs to your clipboard.

-(ID Arrays allows you to select and copy a list of Post/Page IDs to your clipboard)
+(ID Arrays allows you to select and copy a list of Page/Post IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of pages where many IDs are required and the process of finding IDs one by one would be time-consuming.
+This can be very useful if, for example, you are working with a long list of pages where many IDs are required and finding each ID would be time-consuming.

-Congratulations!
-Now you know how to easily locate the unique ID of a WordPress page or post.
+Congratulations, now you know how to locate the unique ID of WordPress posts and pages.